+Updates: the new I bond rate for November, 2023 through to May, 2024 has been set at 5.27% for new purchases.
+If you find that appealing, here is how to buy I Bonds.
+And here is how to close I bonds if you have found better alternative investment options.
 A 20SF reader recently asked about my thoughts on current inflation concerns and how to hedge against it.
-While most signs point towards many current inflationary pressures being temporary in nature due to pandemic-related supply chain (e.g. lumber, semiconductor, etc.) and employment disruptions, it did get me thinking more about possible short and mid-term answers, particularly with savings and checking accounts returning close to 0% in interest over the last number of years.
+While most signs point towards many current inflationary pressures on the decline, it did get me thinking more about possible short and mid-term answers, particularly with savings and checking accounts returning close to 0% in interest over the last number of years.

-One immediate inflation hedge that is currently hot at the moment, without the risk of securities or digital Beanie Babies (crypto and NFTs), comes in the form of good ole U.S. Treasury Series I Savings Bonds.
-Back in May, I had heard that the rate of return on new Series I Savings Bonds had jumped up to 3.54% (annually), which is a comparative windfall versus the average national 0.31% rate of return for 5-year CDs, 0.06% for savings accounts, and 0.03% for checking accounts.
+One inflation hedge, without the risk of securities or digital Beanie Babies (crypto and NFTs), comes in the form of good ole U.S. Treasury Series I Savings Bonds.
+The current rate of return on new Series I Savings Bonds is 5.27% APR and adjusts semi-annually to inflation.

-The big difference between I Bonds and deposit accounts is that I Bonds factor current inflation rates every six months into their total rate of return and deposit accounts do not.
-With inflation rates jumping, at least temporarily, I Bonds have a relatively attractive comparative return.
-So, I decided to take a much closer look at this old school investment vehicle (including purchasing one), in order to share my I Bond review here.
+The big difference between I bonds and deposit accounts is that I bonds factor current inflation rates every six months into their total rate of return and deposit accounts do not.
+When inflation rates jumped, I bond rates quickly did as well, while deposit accounts lagged behind until recently.
+So, I decided to take a much closer look at this old school investment vehicle (including purchasing one), in order to share my I bond review here.

 What Are Series I Bonds?
 How Do They Work?